Study by Psychology Professors Johnson and Phillips Shows Successes, Struggles of Students During Distance Learning

 Approximately only 25% of parents agreed or strongly agreed that there was enough money in the household to cover medical care, utilities and housing.
-Nearly half of children had difficulty accessing required specialized care and a third of parents reported delaying their child’s medical care during the pandemic.
+Nearly half of the children had difficulty accessing required specialized care and a third of parents reported delaying their child’s medical care during the pandemic.

 Roughly 75% of parents said their child was less socially connected during school closures and 18% of children experience high levels of anxiety.

-For teachers, acknowledging the continued challenges students face, as well as their resilience developed over the past year, is important for understanding how to best support students’ learning and wellbeing as they return to classrooms this fall.
+For teachers, acknowledging the continued challenges students face, as well as their resilience developed over the past year, is important for understanding how to best support students’ learning and well-being as they return to classrooms this fall.